Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Optimal Redistribution Rate

 \subsection{The Redistribution Model and Its Steady-State Analysis}

-We consider a model of bike-sharing system with $N$ stations equipped with a truck that visits the stations to adjust their load.
+We consider a homogeneous model of bike-sharing systems with $N$ stations equipped with a truck that visits the stations to adjust their load.
 The user behavior is the same as in Section~\ref{sec:model}.
 The arrival rate at any station is $\lambda$ and a bike trip takes a time exponentially distributed of mean $1/\mu$.
 A truck knows the station occupancies at any time.
-It goes to the fullest station, takes a bike and returns it to the emptiest station.
-The trip time of the truck is neglected (the bikes are assumed to move instantaneously from full to empty stations).
+It goes to the most loaded station, takes a bike and returns it to the least loaded station.
+The trip time of the truck is neglected (the bikes are assumed to move instantaneously from highly loaded to lightly loaded stations).
 This description amounts to one truck that moves bikes at rate $N\gamma$.
 The resulting Markov model is the same if there is $\delta(N)$ trucks moving bikes at rate $N\gamma/\delta(N)$.
 In the rest of the section, we study the effect on the performance of the ratio $\gamma/\lambda$.
 This ratio is the average number of bikes per second that are moved manually by the operator divided by the number of bikes per second taken by regular users.

-As in Section \ref{sec:incentives}, let $u_k(t)$ be the proportion of stations that host $k$ bikes or more at time $t$.
+As in Section \ref{sec:incentives}, let $u_k(t)$ be the proportion of stations that have $k$ bikes or more available at time $t$.
 In particular, $u_0(t)=1$ and $u_{K+1}(t)=0$.
-There are three kinds of transition in the system: arrivals and departures of users and redistribution.
+There are three kinds of transitions in the system: arrivals and departures of users and redistribution.
 The fluid model transitions corresponding to the user arrivals and departures are the same as in Equation~\eqref{eq:ODE} with a number of bikes in transit of $N(s-\sum_{k=1}^Ku_k)$.
-Moreover, the redistribution part only affects the most loaded and least loaded stations, \emph{i.e.}, stations that host $k$ bikes with $k$ such that no station host less than $k$ bikes ($u_{k-1}{=}1$) or no station host more than $k$ bikes ($u_{k+1}=0$).
+Moreover, the redistribution part only affects the most loaded and least loaded stations, \emph{i.e.}, stations that have $k$ bikes available, where $k$ is such that no stations have less less than $k$ bikes available ($u_{k-1}{=}1$) or no stations have more than $k$ bikes available ($u_{k+1}=0$).
 This shows that the expected variation of $u$ during a small time interval is equal to $f(u)=(f_0(u)\dots f_K(u))$, where for all $k\in\{1,\dots,K{-}1\}$,

 The function $f(u)$ is not continuous in $u$.
 Hence, the ODE $\dot{u}=f(u)$ is not well defined and can have zero solutions.
 To overcome this discontinuity problem, it has been shown by \cite{gast-mama,gast-DI}, that this ODE can be replaced by a differential inclusion $\dot{u}_k\in F(u)$, where $F(u)$ is the convex closure of the set of values $f(u')$ for $u'$ in a neighborhood of $u$.
 This differential inclusion is a good approximation of the stochastic system as $N$ grows.
 In particular, as with classic ODE, if all the solutions of the differential inclusion converge to a fixed point, then their stationary measures concentrate on this point as $N$ goes to infinity, see \cite{gast-DI}.